 Othering

-Ghanaian migrants are being forced to return to their home country following protests against illegal immigration.
+Ghanaian migrants are being forced to return to their home country following protests against illegal immigration in their adopted one..

-This is not happening here in the UK - although it serves as a salutary warning - but in South Africa.
-What are we to make of such African-on-African xenophobia and what lessons can we draw from it?
-We in Europe might like to think of it as tribalism, remembering the horrors of the Ugandan genocide whilst conveniently forgetting the role of colonialism (in that case Belgian) in promoting it.
+No, not here in the UK - although it can only be a matter of time* - but in South Africa.
+So what are we to make of such African-on-African xenophobia and what lessons, if any, can be drawn from it?
+Europeans might like to think of it as tribalism, remembering the horrors of the Rwandan Tutsi genocide whilst conveniently forgetting the role of the colonial powers (in this case Belgium) in promoting it.
 I suspect, though, that this tendency may be universal.
 For starters, it shows that resentment against migrants is not intrinsically race-based.
-Fear of strangers and the ostracism of outsiders seems to be a common human response, heightened by obvious signifiers of 'foreigness' such as skin colour, language, or dress and symbols specifying particular religious adherence.
-It also appears to be exacerbated by numbers of migrants (perceived or actual) and wider economic pressures, often being cynically exploited by rightwing politicians and ideologues with an agenda of resentment and hatred to peddle.
+Fear of strangers and the ostracism of outsiders seems to be a common human response, heightened by obvious signifiers of 'foreigness' such as skin colour, language, or dress codes and symbols specifying particular religious allegiance.
+It also appears to be exacerbated by numbers of migrants (perceived or actual) and wider economic pressures, often cynically exaggerated by rightwing politicians and ideologues with an agenda of resentment and hatred to peddle.

 As a child my family moved from Kent to rural Yorkshire where we were viewed, in Dales dialect, as 'offcumdens' - literally comers from off (foreigners in other words) - and, worse, southerners.
 Luckily, this prejudice took the form only of gentle teasing, mostly based on our accent, which was seen as 'posh'.
 This suggests that regional origins within a country, plus class, are factors also to be taken into account.
 As George Bernard Shaw noted, "it is impossible for an Englishman to open his mouth without making some other Englishman hate or despise him."
 How much more difficult, then, to 'pass' in society when one's physical appearance immediately signals 'foreigner' - before even opening one's mouth.

-The recent tragic murder (is there any other kind?) of Henry Nowak, a white boy, by Vikrum Digwa, a British-born Sikh - and the police's crassly negligent mishandling of it - has sparked a furious debate in the UK about 'two-tier' policing.
-The barely 'sub' subtext of this being that the police are encouraged to treat members of the public differently based on their ethnicity, with a strong implication that black and brown suspects are given prefentially lenient treatment.
-In other words, the police are officially sanctioned to cut them more slack than they might extend to a white person.
-This accusation seems to be based on a clumsily worded 2022 document, the Police Race Action Plan, which was issued to forces in the wake of accusations of institutional racism, setting out how officers should respond to race in future.
+The recent horrific murder of Henry Nowak, a white boy, by Vikrum Digwa, a British-born Sikh - and the police's crassly negligent mishandling of it - has sparked a furious debate in the UK about 'two-tier' policing.
+The barely 'sub' subtext of this being that the police are encouraged to treat members of the public differently based on their ethnicity, with a strong implication that black and brown suspects are accorded preferentially lenient treatment.
+In other words, the police are officially mandated to cut them more slack than might be extended to a white person.
+This perception seems to be based on a clumsily worded document, the Police Race Action Plan of 2022, which was issued to forces in the wake of accusations of institutional racism, setting out how officers should respond to race in future.

 Go on, I dare you!